 Other information such as the intervals that are used to form the scale can be seen on the articles focusing on each of the specific scales mentioned.

 Where to Go for More Lessons

 If you are looking to delve more into this sort of material, I would recommend taking a look at the JamPlay guitar course/lessons site.

-I am both an affiliate of the course, a member there and an active participant on their forum.
+I am both an affiliate of the course and a member there.
 They have a good range of video guitar lessons over a wide variety of topics.
 You can focus on theory, different styles of guitar, beginners courses or different artists styles to name just a few of the sort of categories of lessons in their members area.